The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

 Documentation Contributors guide
 ================================================================================

-.. note:: This page is for documentaiton contributors.
+.. note:: This page is for documentation contributors.
 For developers see `CONTRIBUTING.md <../../CONTRIBUTING.html>`_

 Installation of sphinx for documentation
 --------------------------------------------------------------------------------

 .. note:: ``venv`` for sphinx documentation is not the same ``venv`` used for development of OpenLane.
 Avoid mixing them.

-In order to contribute to documentation you can install the sphinx and build the documentation.
+In order to contribute to documentation, it is useful to take a look at a preview, before pushing your changes.
+For this purpose, you can install the sphinx and build the documentation.

 .. code-block:: console